kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-udemy/meteor-only/07-insert-records-into-collections.md

 # Inserting records into collections
-We will use both the `lodash` library and `  ` library so we need to import them both
+We will use both the `lodash` library and `faker` library so we need to import them both

 ## Lodash using '_' as it's name
 Most imports use a name to pull in a package.
 Not Lodash.